benji-8229/pastescrape/README.md

 ### Installation and Setup
 1. Run `gh repo clone pastescrape`.

-2. Run `python pastescrape.py` to generate directories and files.
+2. Run `python pastescrape.py` once to generate config file.

 3. Configure `config.conf`, a sample is provided.
 Keywords are **not** case sensitive.
+You must provide absolute paths.

 4. Schedule it to run automatically with a cronjob.
 Scheduling it for every 5-6 hours should be plenty, and the longer you wait the less likely you are to get blocked.